Abdullah1Allnami/Elevvo-Internship/Task-4: Fake News Detection /README.md

-# Fake News Detection using Logistic Regression
+# Fake News Detection with Logistic Regression

-This project implements a fake news detection system using logistic regression with comprehensive data preprocessing.
+A robust pipeline for detecting fake news using logistic regression, featuring advanced text preprocessing and model evaluation.
+This repository includes a comprehensive workflow notebook for step-by-step exploration.

-## Project Structure
+## Repository Structure

 ```
 Fake News Detection/